jbussemaker/SBArchOpt/readme.md

         # Set inactive variables to some predefined value (can be left out, as this is also done by `_impute_x`)
         x[~is_active] = 0

+    def _is_conditionally_active(self) -> List[bool]:
+        """Return for each design variable whether it is conditionally active (i.e. might become inactive).
+Not needed if an explicit design space is provided."""

     def store_results(self, results_folder, final=False):  # Optional
         """Implement this function to enable problem-specific intermediate results storage"""